 Moreover, further comparison provides easy intuition into the biological characteristics of regulators at different levels in the hierarchy.
-Conventionally, one expects the CEOs of companies to gather information from all their sources and make the widest ranging and influential decisions in the company.
+Conventionally, one expects the CEOs of companies to gather information from all their sources and make the widest-ranging and most influential decisions in the company.
 One also stereotypically expects people at the top of conventional social hierarchies to be the most “conservative” and resistant to change.
 Likewise, TFs at the top of the hierarchy tend to be more evolutionarily conserved.
-They are more connected in the protein-protein interaction network as they modulate gene expression based upon internal and external stimuli through these interactions (Cheng et al., 2011; Yu and Gerstein, 2006), and to be more influential in driving gene expression (Erwin and Davidson, 2009).
+They are more connected in the protein–protein interaction network as they modulate gene expression based upon internal and external stimuli through these interactions (Cheng et al., 2011; Yu and Gerstein, 2006), and to be more influential in driving gene expression (Erwin and Davidson, 2009).
 Rewiring the TF network at its upper levels also tends to have a larger effect on cell proliferation and survival (Bhardwaj et al., 2010a).

 More intuition from technological systems: connectivity and constraints

-Lying at the heart of deciphering biological networks is the mapping between architecture and function.
+The mapping between architecture and function lies at the heart of deciphering biological networks.
 As it is often hard to define “function” in complex biological settings, comparison with simple technological or engineered components with basic and well-defined functions is particularly insightful (Lim et al., 2013).
 Sarpeshkar and colleagues have explored the similarities between the biochemical reactions within cells and electron flow in analog circuits.
 These similarities have enabled the application of intuitive electronic circuit diagrams to describe the processes underlying TF networks.
-In this analogy chemical concentrations are represented as electronic currents.
+In this analogy, chemical concentrations are represented as electronic currents.
 For example, mRNA molecules can be thought of as accumulating on a capacitor while a resistor represents mRNA degradation.
 The analogy extends beyond simply intuitive representations since the mathematical formalisms describing electron flow in subthreshold transistors can be adapted to capture the dynamics of chemical reactions.
 Thus, this comparison allows us to potentially connect intuitions and mathematical models developed for electronics to transcription (Sarpeshkar, 2014).
 Similar ideas have been employed to map a transcriptional regulatory pathway to a combination of logic gates (Wang et al., 2015).